RoseLeBlood/MiniThread/README.md

-# Mini Thread 1.60 alpha
+# Mini Thread 1.61 (2.0.0 preview)
 Mini Thread is a library for creating secure threads for the esp32 microcontroller.
 With variable condition support if required.
 And wrappers for:
    +  Mutex (recursive and standard)
    +  Semaphore (binary and counting)
    +  Queues (deque, binary-queue and the standard queue)
-   + workqueues
+   +  workqueues (multithreaded and singlethreaded workqueues)
+   +  Timers, Protothreads and event groups

 For more detailed information about the library, please refer to the library documentation (https://roseleblood.github.io/mnthread-docs/) and Examples you find in the extra repository: [mnthread-examples](https://github.com/RoseLeBlood/mnthread-examples)